Dheeraj9595/DryClean/README.md

 The web service will be available at `http://localhost:8000/`.
 Logs from the Django app and PostgreSQL database are streamed to the console.

+To automatically load the bundled sample dataset on startup, add `LOAD_SAMPLE_DATA=true` to your `.env` (containers use the same file).
+The script at `create_test_data.py` is idempotent, so you can toggle this flag or rerun it without creating duplicate entries.

 ### 3. Additional Commands
 - Run a one-off management command inside the container:
   ```bash